The history of voice-over is the history of sound itself.

 The invention of the Phonogram in the 1850s allowed scientists to translate sound into a visual medium.
 Once in this form, they could study and understand the waveform pattern left behind in a phonautograph.

-There were few attempts to playback the audio replications, with even fewer surviving to today.
+There were few attempts to playback the audio replications, with even fewer surviving today.
 However, one recording is still accessible now – the earliest known recording of a human voice.

 A phonautograph of Édouard-Léon Scott de Martinville, singing Au Clair de la Lune, from 1860.